spathala/Team-7/WorkPlan- RQs/Readme.md

 _This markdown document explains the dataset analysis - Storm Event data  with respect to research questions, planned timeline for completing the project, projected effort allocation (who will do which tasks), and target audience for the analysis._

 This document includes:-
-1. Introduction to the Data Set
+1. Introduction of Strom Event Data Set
 2. Draft Research Questions
 3. Work Plan
 4. Projected Effort Allocation